-Further details on the PACS PSF can be found in the technical note PICC-ME-TN-033 Version 1.01.
-The aperture correction factors for the are listed in the table in section Table 3.2.
+Further details of the PACS PSF can be found in the technical note PICC-ME-TN-033 (version 2.0, Apr.
+04, 2012).
+The aperture correction factors for the are listed in the table in section Figure 3.4.

 Figure 3.2.
 Encircled energy fraction as a function of circular aperture radius for the three bands.
 Derived from slow scan OD160 Vesta data.
 The EEF fraction shown is normalized to the signal in aperture radius 60 arcsec, with background subtraction done in an annulus between radius 61 and 70 arcsec.
+This information is now known to be obsolete: the values tabulated in HIPE should be used instead.